 Additional Public Scoping Meeting Regarding Alternatives.
 Following the determination in 2009 that additional work was necessary to develop alternatives that were based on up-to-date hydrologic and hydraulic data, the NPS worked together with the USACE and its contractor to develop conceptual restoration alternatives.
 Once alternatives were developed, the NPS held a public meeting to present them.
 The meeting was held at the Washington Sailing Marina in Alexandria, Virginia, on May 19, 2012.
-NPS and USACE staff were on hand to answer questions and the NPS and the contractor who did the modeling work that informed the alternatives gave a brief presentation.
 The public was invited to submit comments on the potential conceptual alternatives through June 20, 2012.
 During the comment period following the meeting, more than 600 pieces of correspondence were received and entered into the PEPC system.
+More information about the meeting is available in "Chapter 5: Consultation, Coordination, and Regulatory Compliance."